-See Dr. Fallacy use this fallacy by associating his opponent with someone named Dr. Crazy.
+See Dr. Fallacy use this fallacy by associating his opponent with someone named Dr. Corrupt.
 Clearly, this person isn’t someone to be associated with.
 Thankfully, Captain Logic OWL points out this flawed logic to the school board.

 Here, we don’t see what issues Dr. Fallacy has with the educational reform plan, as this isn’t addressed in the fallacy.
 Instead of dealing with the issue, this person tries to just dismiss the point by connecting his or her opponent’s ideas with the ideas of a person who the audience wouldn’t believe.

 This is problematic, of course, because we don’t deal with the issue at hand.
-Plus, just because “Dr. Crazy” thinks the same thing or something similar doesn’t mean we should automatically dismiss it.
+Plus, just because “Dr. Corrupt” thinks the same thing or something similar doesn’t mean we should automatically dismiss it.
 We need to look more closely at the issue at hand, and it seems like the person using this fallacy doesn’t want us to.

 Since Dr. Fallacy is once again thwarted by Captain Logic, this may, indeed, be his last fallacy!